Mercurio Bua: In culture

 This poem was found in a manuscript in Italy and was published partially by C. Hopf and in its entirety by Constantine Sathas.
 It was written in 1519 when Koronaios was in Venice and refers to Bua's history till 1517.
 It consists of about 4.500 rhyming verses and contains valuable historical information.
-Koronaios wrote and sent to Bua also a smaller poem (“pittakion”) of about 125 verses in Greek language, too.
+Koronaios wrote and sent to Bua also a smaller poem (“pittakion”) of about 125 verses in the Greek language, too.

 Another mention of a Mercurio Bua exists in the Histoire des guerres civiles de France by Enrico Caterino Davila.
-There a man named Mercurio Bua was active in the service of the king of France in the 1580s.
+There was a man named Mercurio Bua who was active in the service of the king of France in the 1580s.
 He was present as a commander of a unit of light cavalry at the Battle of Coutras in 1587, leading an ill-fated cavalry charge that led to his unit being diverted away from the decisive action, thus contributing to a catastrophic defeat of the royal army.
 Nevertheless, it is unknown if it is the same person.